packit/deployment/README.md

 #### Staging (quick & reliable & but don't break it)

 If you're lazy and you're sure your changes won't do any harm, you can temporarily get hold of staging instance for that.
-Just build & push `packit-service-worker` and you can play.
+Just build & push `packit-worker` and you can play.

 - in packit: `make image`
 - in packit-service:
   - `make worker`
-  - `docker tag docker.io/usercont/packit-service-worker:dev docker.io/usercont/packit-service-worker:stg`
+  - `docker tag docker.io/usercont/packit-worker:dev docker.io/usercont/packit-worker:stg`
-  - `docker push docker.io/usercont/packit-service-worker:stg`
+  - `docker push docker.io/usercont/packit-worker:stg`
 - in deployment: `DEPLOYMENT=stg make import-images`

 Once you're done you should [revert to older image](#reverting-to-older-deploymentrevisionimage).